 Unrecognized or unsupported elements

-- A system MAY reject any attempt to store components which it does not support.
-A SYSTEM MUST advertise which components are supported through the use of the supported-component-set (?). - A system MUST ignore any component elements it does not understand.
+- A system SHOULD reject any attempt to store components which it does not support.
+A SYSTEM MUST advertise which components are supported through the use of the supportedCalendarComponentSet property. - A system MUST ignore any elements it does not understand.